VukDukic/fitforce/README.md

             * Authorization URL
       * Hit Save
       * Now you can start signing up users!
-   * Get your user signed up
+   * Get your user signed up in the app
       * Go to My Fitbit Profile tab
       * Click the link: Click Here if you would like to Authorize
       * Make sure select drop down is on fit force and click authorize